Velocity Disambiguation for Video Frame Interpolation: Demo

 \begin{IEEEbiography} [{ }]{Gurunandan Krishnan} is an SVP of OtoNexus Medical Technologies.
 He obtained his master's degree from Columbia University and bachelor's degree from Visvesvaraya Technological University.
 His research interests are in Computer Vision, Computer Graphics, and Computational Imaging.
 He has published papers in top-tier conferences and journals, such as Siggraph, CVPR, \etc. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Sizhuo Ma}is a Research Scientist at Snap Inc. He obtained a Ph.D. degree from University of Wisconsin-Madison in 2022.
+\begin{IEEEbiography} [{ }]{Sizhuo Ma}is a Senior Research Scientist at Snap Inc. He obtained a Ph.D. degree from University of Wisconsin-Madison in 2022.
 He received his bachelor's degree from Shanghai Jiao Tong University.
 His research interests include computational imaging, computational photography and low-level vision.
 He has published papers at prestigious journals and conferences including CVPR, ECCV, Siggraph, MobiCom, ISMAR, \etc. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Jian Wang}is currently a Staff Research Scientist at Snap Inc. His research interests include computational photography and computational imaging.
-He has published papers in top-tier places such as CVPR, MobiCom, Siggraph, \etc. He has received best paper award from the 4th IEEE International Workshop on Computational Cameras and Displays and best poster award from IEEE Conference on Computational Photography 2022.
-He has served as Area Chair for CVPR, NeurIPS, ICLR, \etc. Before joining Snap, Jian earned his Ph.D. degree from Carnegie Mellon University. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Jian Wang} is a Staff Research Scientist at Snap Inc., focusing on computational photography and imaging.
+He has published in top-tier venues such as CVPR, MobiCom, and SIGGRAPH, and has contributed numerous features to production.
+He has received Best Paper awards at SIGGRAPH Asia 2024 and the 4th IEEE International Workshop on Computational Cameras and Displays, as well as Best Poster awards at the IEEE Conference on Computational Photography 2022 and the Responsible Imaging workshop at ICCV 2025.
+He has served as an Area Chair for CVPR, NeurIPS, ICLR, ICML, \etc. Jian holds a Ph.D. from Carnegie Mellon University. \end{IEEEbiography}